 Shoal Point Energy Ltd. (the "Company") was incorporated on December 22, 2006 under the Business Corporations Act (Alberta).
 The Company was incorporated for the purpose of acquisition, exploration and development of oil and natural gas properties.
 The Company is headquartered at Suite 203 - 700 West Pender Street, Vancouver, B.C.
-V6E 3V7.
+V6C 1G8.
 On October 26, 2010, the Company filed articles of continuance in Ontario.
 On November 23, 2010, the Company began trading on the Canadian Securities Exchange ("CSE") under the symbol SHP.
+On February 27, 2023, the Company filed articles of continuance to British Columbia.